Allergy is on the rise as infection has waned:

 Writing assignment: If microbial diversity is beneficial for health, and a hygienic environment harmful, what should doctors do differently to improve the heath of their patients.
 Please give an example applicable for pediatrics and for adult (or even geriatric) medicine.

 2) 99th Dahlem Conference on Infection, Inflammation and Chronic Inflammatory Disorders: Darwinian medicine and the ‘hygiene’ or ‘old friends’ hypothesis 2010.
 Rook G. Clinical and Experimental Immunology.
 160: 70–79. (optional)

 I will post 2 additional readings by Friday October 2.

-Highly recommended Radiolab program on hygiene and hookworm:
+Here is the link to the Radiolab program on hygiene and hookworm:

 Excellent NPR piece on microbiota diversity: